ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 !!! note
     NI recommends [x.509 certificates](https://docs.mongodb.com/manual/tutorial/configure-x509-member-authentication/) for replica set membership.

-1. With a user with administrator privileges, log into the desktop of the SystemLink app server.
+1. Log into the desktop of the SystemLink app server with administrator privileges
 1. Open **NI SystemLink Server Configuration**.
 1. Navigate to **NoSqlDataBase**.
 1. Click the **Connect to an externally managed NoSqlDatabase server** radio button.